epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         To visualize how these 52 galaxies interact, we map the <span class="highlight">flows of attention</span> between communities.
 Each ribbon in the chord diagram represents the strength of connections between galaxies, revealing which communities share audiences and how tightly they are bound together.
     </p>
     <p>
-        The thickness and opacity of each connection reflect the normalized flow strength — stronger gravitational bonds appear more prominent, while weaker connections fade into the background.
+        The thickness and opacity of each connection reflect the normalized flow strength—stronger gravitational bonds appear more prominent, while weaker connections fade into the background.
 Hover over any connection to see the exact flow weight between two communities.
     </p>